Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

+At least one of these two periodic orbits coincides with a collapsed boundary component of $N_c$.
+Assume without loss of generality that $\gamma_2$ corresponds to a collapsed boundary component.
+Consider the disk-like section bounded by $\gamma_2$ and denote the first-return map by $h$.
+The map $h$ is smooth since there is an invariant foliation by circles near the boundary.
+Moreover, $h$ is conjugated to a rigid rotation in each such circle.
+Since $h$ has finitely many periodic points, Theorem~\ref{thm:Fk} implies that $h$ is conjugated to a pseudorotation of the disk.

+If $N_c\cong \mS^1\times D^2$, then $X_{\lambda_1}$ is tangent to a foliation by invariant tori near the boundary that corresponds to the circle $\gamma_2$.
+We can restrict $h$ to a disk $D'$ whose boundary is an invariant circle close enough to $\gamma_2$, and hence $X_{\lambda_1}$ is orbit equivalent to the suspension of $h|_{D'}$, a pseudorotation of the disk, and we conclude in this case.

-In the other case, the original manifold is $M\cong T^2\times I$, which means that near the boundary $\gamma_2$ and near the fixed point of $h$ there is a foliation by invariant circles of $h$.
+In the other case, the original manifold is $N_c\cong T^2\times I$, which means that near the boundary $\gamma_2$ and near the fixed point of $h$ there is a foliation by invariant circles of $h$.
 Along those circles, the diffeomorphism is conjugated to a rigid rotation.
 By restricting $h$ to some annulus $\mathbb{A}$ bounded by two invariant circles, one close enough to the fixed point and one close enough to $\gamma_2$, we obtain an area-preserving diffeomorphism $h|_\mathbb{A}$ of the closed annulus.
-It follows that $R_1$ is orbit equivalent to the suspension of $h$, and the same holds for $R$ in $M$.
-Hence $M \cong T^2\times I$ and $R$ is orbit equivalent to the suspension of an irrational pseudorotation of the annulus. \end{proof}
+It follows that $X_{\lambda_1}$ is orbit equivalent to the suspension of $h$, and the same holds for $X$ in $N_c$.
+We conclude that $X$ is orbit equivalent to the suspension of a pseudorotation of the annulus. \end{proof}